holden-chen/smallsh/README.md

 ## Introduction

-smallsh is a lightweight shell written in C that offers a command line interface similar to more complex shells, such as bash.
+Smallsh is a lightweight shell written in C that offers a command line interface similar to more complex shells, such as bash.
 It is designed as an educational project to demonstrate key concepts related to Unix process APIs, signal handling, and I/O redirection.

-Features
+## Features

-    Interactive input prompt
+- Interactive input prompt
     Tokenizes command line input
     Parameter expansion including:
         $$ for shell's process ID